Reykjavik WordPress Theme User Manual

 1. How to use a page builder

-The theme is 100% compatible with Beaver Builder page builder plugin.
-It is the only page builder plugin in which there is integration for custom theme content modules.
-If you are using other page builder, you will need to use shortcodes.
+The theme is compatible with Beaver Builder page builder plugin.
+It is the only page builder plugin in which there is an integration for WebMan Amplifier shortcodes (the shortcodes are provided as page builder modules/elements).

-The theme was also tested and is working perfectly fine with other page builders and should be compatible with any decently coded page builder plugin.
+The theme was also tested and is working perfectly fine with other page builder plugins and should be compatible with any decently coded page builder plugin.

 ↑ Back to questions list